kobertlam/Energy_ETF_RYE_Forecast/README.md

 2. A bar chart showing the market value of the individual company within RYE
 3. A time-series plot showing both the Brent crude oil price and RYE price
 4. A time-series plot showing the seasonal changes on oil and RYE price
-5. A time-series plot showing the prediction of RYE price for the next day, next 5 days, and next 20 days
+5. A time-series plot showing the prediction of RYE price for the next day, next 3 and 5 days

 The interactive elements:
 * There will be a linkage between the heatmap and bar chart, so that user can filter the data by **Sector**, and both charts will be updated based on the selected Sector
-* User can select different prediction RYE prices for the next day, next 5 days, and next 20 days
+* User can select different prediction RYE prices for the next day, next 3 days, and next 5 days

 ## Technologies